javieryu/nerf_bridge/README.md

 - Some means by which to estimate pose of the camera (SLAM, motion capture system, etc)

 ## Installation
-The first step to getting the NSROS Bridge working is to install Nerfstudio using the [directions](https://docs.nerf.studio/en/latest/quickstart/installation.html) in the their documentation.
+The first step to getting the NSROS Bridge working is to install Nerfstudio using the [directions](https://docs.nerf.studio/en/latest/quickstart/installation.html) their documentation.
 We provide Nerfstudio as a submodule (don't forget to [initialize the submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) after cloning or forking this repo) to this repository so that the version that we have tested this repository with is specified.

 After Nerfstudio and it's dependencies are installed, the only remaining dependency should be ``rospkg``, which can be easily installed using ``pip install rospkg``.

 These instructions assume that ROS is already installed on the machine that you will be training on, and that the appropriate ROS packages to provide a stream of color images and poses from your camera are installed and working.
 For details on the packages that we use to provide this data see the section below on **Our Setup**.

 ## Running and Configuring NSROS
-The design and configuration of NSROS is heavily inspired by Nerfstudio, and our recommendation is to become familiar with how that repository works before jumping into training NeRFs from image streams.
+The design and configuration of NSROS is heavily inspired by Nerfstudio, and our recommendation is to become familiar with how that repository works before jumping into training NeRFs online with ROS.

 Nerfstudio needs three key sources of data to train a NeRF: (1) color images, (2) camera poses corresponding to the color images, and (3) a camera model matching that of the camera that is being used.
 NSROS expects that (1) and (2) are published to corresponding ROS Image and StampedPose topics, and that the names of these topics as well as (3) are provided in a JSON configuration file when the bridge is launched.
 A sample NSROS configuration JSON is provided in the root of the repository, ``nsros_config_sample.json``.
 We recommend using the [``camera_calibration``](http://wiki.ros.org/camera_calibration) package to determine the camera model parameters.

 Configuring the functionality of NSROS is done through the Nerfstudio configuration system, and information about the various settings can be found through the usual addition of the ``-h`` argument added to the launch script ``ros_train.py``.
-However, since this returns the configurable settings for both Nerfstudio and NSROS we provide a brief outline of the settings below.
+However, since this returns the configurable settings for both Nerfstudio and NSROS we provide a brief outline of the NSROS specific settings below.

 | Option | Description | Default Setting |
 | :----- | :--------- | :-----: |